Vereda da Ponta de São Lourenço: the coastal hike to infinity

 • Wear comfortable shoes—the terrain is uneven and rocky in places.

-The reward at the end of the trail
+The reward at the trail's end

 After about an hour and a half of walking, you reach Casa do Sardinha—a small visitor centre where you can rest and enjoy one of the most beautiful views on the island.
-And if you have more energy, you can climb the short but steep hill to the highest point for an even more epic view of the infinite.
+And if you have more energy, you can climb the short but steep hill to the highest point for an even more epic view of the endless.

 Author: Martin Bonov